Avalanche-io/C4docs/docs/examples/C4example.c4.md

       Entity user
         full name: Joshua Kolden
         email: joshua@studiopyxis.com

-        rights
+And here we find a user in the corrent domain.

-          admin
+    bob
-            Batman Begins
+      Entity find
-            Studio Pyxis
+        email: bob@productionCompany.com

 Here we create the "Studio Pyxis" entity.
 Note that Studio Pyxis only means "Studio Pyxis" within this file / domain.
-Within the global domain "com.studiopyxis.c4" and it's aliases would be _registered_ and have certified signing certificates from a certificate authority for validation similar to how web domains work.
+Within the global domain "com.studiopyxis.c4" and it's aliases would be _registered_ and have certified signing certificates from a certificate authority for public validation similar to how web domains work.

     Studio Pyxis
       Entity company